MikeBishop/http-misc-extensions/draft-bishop-quic-qpack.md

-While QPACK is designed to minimize head-of-line blocking between streams on header decoding, there are some situations in which lost or delayed packets can block decoding of subsequent frames:
+While QPACK is designed to minimize head-of-line blocking between streams on header decoding, there are some situations in which lost or delayed packets can still impact the performance of header compression.

-- References to indexed entries will block if the frame containing the entry definition is lost or delayed.
+References to indexed entries will block if the frame containing the entry definition is lost or delayed.
+Encoders MAY choose to trade off compression efficiency and avoid blocking by repeating the literal-with-indexing instruction rather than referencing the dynamic table until the insertion is known to be complete.

-- If the frame initiating a phase change is lost or delayed, the decoder cannot process any indexed entries from the new phase until it arrives.

-Encoders MAY choose to avoid references to these entries until the packet containing the definiting frame has been acknowledged by the decoder.
-In both cases, the resulting literal values used instead will reduce compression efficiency, but avoid blocking either the encoder or decoder.

-If frames from the previous phase have been lost or delayed, the decoder will delay acknowledging and completing a phase change.
-The encoder can find itself in a state where no new entries can be added to the dynamic table.
-The encoder is not blocked, but will need to use literal values until the phase change completes.

-Memory-constrained implementations MAY delay processing of *all* QPACK frames from the new phase until the previous phase has completed, in order to avoid maintaining two tables in parallel.
-Doing so would introduce a connection-wide delay, so encoders SHOULD minimize the frequency of phase changes.
+Delayed frames which prevent deletes from completing can prevent the encoder from adding any new entries due to the maximum table size.
+This does not block the encoder from continuing to make requests, but could sharply limit compression performance.
+Encoders would be well-served to delete entries in advance of encountering the table maximum.
+Decoders SHOULD be prompt about emitting QPACK-ACK frames to enable the sender to recover the table space.

 # Security Considerations

-The security considerations for QPACK are believed to be the same as for HPACK, with one addition.
-An encoder could maliciously or mistakenly claiming to have encoded more frames than it has actually sent while initiating a phase-change.
-Decoders SHOULD defend themselves against such implementations by considering it a connection error if the phase change cannot be completed within a reasonable number of RTTs, or if the transport reports that there is no unreceived data still pending.
+The security considerations for QPACK are believed to be the same as for HPACK.

 # IANA Considerations